 Miriam believes deeply in contributing to a future where people who have been historically and systematically underinvested in have opportunities to create the futures they want for themselves, and she’s grateful to collaborate with partners across the country in the Single Moms Success Design Challenge, the BRIDGES Rural Design Challenge, and other projects at the Lab to bring this vision to life.

-Prior to joining the Lab, Miriam shaped learner experience strategy at Udacity, where she collaborated with teams across the company to incorporate learning science and motivational design best practices into industry-relevant online learning experiences.
+Prior to joining the Lab, Miriam shaped learner experience strategy at Udacity, where she collaborated with teams across the organization to incorporate informed practices from learning science and motivational design into industry-relevant online learning experiences.

 In addition to her passion for learning about learning, she loves to spend time outside with her family in her hometown of Austin, TX, and she bakes as much as she can to bring joy to those around her and celebrate life through food.
 Croissants, multi-tiered cakes, ganache-stuffed brownies, and coconut cream pie are some of her all-time favorite creations.